QuantumSlack/DualTestBeam/README.md

 This version of Dd4hep + DualTestBeam is not in-date with the recent changes with the latest DualTestBeam repository.
-For more information, contact Sarah Eno from University of Maryland.

 ## Table of Contents
 - [Setup](#setup)